prpole/dissertation/chapter2/main.md

 [^ln-chak-ndw]: @chakrabarty_climate_2009 221.
 Nick Dyer-Witheford also picks up on this Benjaminian resonance: @dyer-witheford_1844/2004/2044:_2004 5.

-*Before Adam* ends on this same note of ephemerality---a simultaneous ephemerality of individual and species.
+*Before Adam* ends on a similar note of ephemerality, of individual and species alike, defined by equally imminent senses of the species' coming-to-be and its extinction.
 The Folk, after all, do not survive to become human.
 Though we don't know their fate for certain, it is clear that they are so diminished as to form barely a hereditary trace in the makeup of the modern human compared to the dominant Fire People, a mere eddy in the gene